Foster Parent Plays Fast One On Ex-Roommate Who Took One Of Her Cats While Moving Out

 For any reason, you are free to give your foster pet back to the shelter at any time.
 All that is required of the foster parent is that they provide food, shelter, and affection to the pet or pets.

-If any medical costs arise, they are usually covered by the shelter or rescue organization or, if you are able, you are free to.
+If any medical costs arise, they are usually covered by the shelter or rescue organization, or, if you are able, you are free to cover them.
 Fostering is a fantastic way to discover more about your own requirements as a pet parent, in addition to offering a priceless service to rescue organizations, shelters, and the animals themselves.

 And the OP of today's story did just that as she was fostering kittens who had coccidia.
 OP's housemate at the time was very attached to one of the kittens.

-After she stole the OP's car and left her stranded in the rain, the OP lost her cool and told her to leave.
-While she was leaving, she took the kitten, and that's not appropriate.
+After she stole OP's car and left her stranded in the rain, OP lost her cool and told her to leave.
+While she was leaving, she took the kitten, which is not appropriate.

 OP's roommate had guests over to drink regularly and went through her stuff while she was at work

-The guy brings the kitten back and the OP microchipped the little one into her name and message her ex-roommate
+The guy brings the kitten back, and the OP microchipped the little one into her name and messaged her ex-roommate

 Every animal rescue that enters a foster home creates room for an animal the rescue would not otherwise be able to take in.
 It really is that easy.